zceehep/comp0034_week7/exercises/2_create_signup_form.md

 ## Create a login form
 Use the knowledge gained from the steps above to create a login form that takes the email address and the password.

+Stop and restart the Flask app and go to http://127.0.0.1:5000/login/

 ## Extend your knowledge
-Using the online documentation try and add the following fields to the sign up:
+Using the online documentation try and add the following fields to the sign up, they progress in difficulty so try one at a time and check it works before moving to the next.

 - a username field to sign up with validation that the length has to be between 8 and 12
 - a title field that is a selection field type with the values Mr, Ms, Dr
+- a photo field that allows the user to submit a thumbnail image of themselves (hint: try [Flask-WTF uploads](https://flask-wtf.readthedocs.io/en/stable/form.html#module-flask_wtf.file) or [Flask-Uploads](https://flask-uploads.readthedocs.io/en/latest/)).